asanchez75/webfm/README.txt

 ------------------------------------------------------------------------------

-The following assumes that the 'File system path' is set in the usual way at admin/settings.
+The following assumes that the 'File system path' is set in the usual way at admin/settings/file-system.

-  - Create two directories in the 'File system path' directory.
-One will become the webfm filesystem dir and the other the ftp-staging dir.
+  - Create a directory in the 'File system path' directory.
+This directory will become the webfm filesystem dir.
+Optionally a second directory can be created to be a ftp-staging dir.
 Set the directory permissions to 775 if the server is linux/bsd.
-  - In admin/settings/webfm set the root paths to these two directories (must be prefaced with a '/').
+  - In admin/settings/webfm set the root path to this directory (must be prefaced with a '/').
-  - Set rights in admin/access per role.
+  - Set rights in admin/user/access per role.
 These roles will receive specific configuration fields in admin/settings/webfm if 'access_webfm' is checked.

 NOTE: 'access_webfm' can be selected for the anonymous user but is not recommended since any WebFM user has the ability to make changes to the contents of the filesystem on the server.

-  - Optionally a .htaccess file can be placed in the webfm dir to secure file access (apache servers).
+  - Optionally a .htaccess file can be placed in the WebFM root directory to secure file access (apache servers).

 Features